PDF 532 KB

-The SA Health Single Ethical Review Model allows a single ethical and scientific review for all research taking place at multiple sites across the South Australian public health system.
+For research projects occurring at more than one South Australian public health organisation, the SA Health Single Ethical Review Model allows a single ethical and scientific review for all applicable projects.
 More information on the single ethical review model is available on the SA Health Single Ethical Review Model page.

 In accordance with the National Statement on Ethical Conduct in Human Research (2007, updated 2018), Human Research Ethics Committees are required to review human research that involves the following methodologies: